Stabilizing Large-Scale Electric Power Grids with Adaptive Inertia: Numerical Simulations

-Fig.~\ref{fig:sweep} shows the ratio of the four performance measures with and without VSGs.
-Panels a), b) and d) confirm our above expectations that frequency and resynchronization time performances measures improve with $\beta$, while the RoCoF performance measure improves with $\alpha$.
-Panel b) further shows that $l_2^2(\dot{\omega})$ has only a weak dependence on $\beta$ when the latter is small.
-This is so, because if $\beta$ is smaller than some critical value, generator oscillations persist longer.
+Fig.~\ref{fig:sweep} shows the ratio of each of the four performance measures with and without VSGs.
+Panels a), b) and d) confirm our above expectations that the frequency performance measure and the resynchronization time improve with $\beta$, while the RoCoF performance measure improves with $\alpha$.
+Panel b) further shows that $l_2^2(\dot{\omega})$ has a weak dependence on $\beta$, which is only visible at small $\beta$, when generator oscillations following a fault persist longer.
 Next, the data in panel a) depend on the ratio $\alpha/\beta$ and not individually on $\alpha$ nor $\beta$.
-We found that this is so, because fixing $\alpha/\beta$ gives similar time profiles for $m(t)$, with in particular the same maximal inertia value.
+We find that this is the case, because fixing $\alpha/\beta$ gives similar time profiles for $m(t)$, with in particular a similar maximal inertia value.
 Increasing $\alpha$ and $\beta$ while keeping their ratio fixed gives a faster rise of virtual inertia, which does not affect the long-time dynamics.
 It therefore leaves $l_2^2(\omega)$ mostly unchanged.
-It is remarkable that the injected energy performance measure exhibits the same behavior as $l_2^2(\omega)$.
+It is remarkable that the injected energy performance measure, panel c), exhibits the same behavior as $l_2^2(\omega)$.
 This suggests that it is dominated by long-term dynamical effects.
 Finally, the resynchronization time exhibits a more intricate behavior, with an optimal performance at large $\alpha$ and medium $\beta$ instead of $\beta \gg \alpha$ as expected.
-We found that this behavior, however, depends on the fault location and even more on the network considered.
+We find that this behavior, however, depends on the fault location and even more on the network considered.
+Fig.~\ref{fig:faultsize} shows the validity of the scaling, Eq.~\eqref{eq:scaling}.
+The three subplots look the same when the horizontal axis is scaled with the size of the fault.
+Additionally, we find, but do not show, that the performance improves with the number of VSGs in the grid.
 Overall, the best global performances are obtained for both $\alpha, \beta \gg 1$.
-We therefore investigate dynamical effects in some more detail for $\alpha = \beta = \SI{5}{\pu}$.
+Finally, we point out that the performance improves with the number of VSGs in the grid.